Skip to main content

 Supervision

-I would be interested in supervising PhD projects on British and Irish domestic politics in the twentieth and twenty-first centuries, including parties, elections, institutions, and political thought.
-I am especially interested in topics relating to: a) British social democracy and/or socialism; b) nationalism(s), the Union, and the implications of European integration for domestic politics; or c) the politics of economic policy.
-Projects that have a historical dimension and which work at the boundary of history, political science, and political economy are particularly welcome.
+I am interested in supervising PhD projects on British and Irish domestic politics in the twentieth and twenty-first centuries, including parties, elections, institutions, and political thought.
+I am especially interested in topics relating to: a) the history of British social democracy and/or socialism; b) nationalism(s), the Union, and the implications of European integration for domestic politics; and c) the history of economic policymaking.

 Public Engagement